Knowledge Base

 How to find the Message-ID of an email

-To find the Message-ID in Outlook 2010 and later, you need to:
+To find the Message-ID in the classic Outlook for Windows, you need to:

 1. Open an email in a new window (you can do it by double-clicking any message on your email list).